Azad77/backup_hashnode/cl363f4s4020qmqnv6buf6ph0.md

 q.choice_set.all()
 ```

-In conclusion, this article provides a step-by-step guide on how to create a Django model with questions and choices.
+In conclusion, this article provides a step-by-step guide to creating a Django model with questions and choices.
 It demonstrates how to use the Python shell to create and save a new question object in the database, access model field values using Python attributes, and create multiple choices for the question.
-By following this guide, readers can get started with Django models and build their own interactive web applications.
+By following this guide, readers can get started with Django models and build their interactive web applications.

 If you find this content helpful, please consider [subscribing](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for future updates.